 Personal engagement: SQLite's developers know each other by name and work together daily on the project.

-Trust over hierarchy: SQLite's developers check changes into their local repository, and these are immediately and automatically synchronized up to the central repository; there is no "dictator and lieutenants" contribution style.
+Trust over hierarchy: SQLite's developers check changes into their local repository, and these are immediately and automatically synchronized up to the central repository; there is no "dictator and lieutenants" hierarchy as with Linux kernel contributions.
 D. Richard Hipp rarely overrides decisions made by those he has trusted with commit access on his repositories.
-Some users have more power over what they can do with the repository, but Fossil does not otherwise directly support the enforcement of a development organization's social hierarchy.
+Fossil allows you to give some users more power over what they can do with the repository, but Fossil only loosely supports the enforcement of a development organization's social and power hierarchies.
 Fossil is a great fit for flat organizations.

-No rebasing: When a remote clone syncs changes up to its parent repository, the changes are sent exactly as they were committed to the local repository.
-There is no rebasing mechanism, on purpose.
+No rebasing: When your local repo clone syncs changes up to its parent, those changes are sent exactly as they were committed locally.
+There is no rebasing mechanism in Fossil, on purpose.

-Branch names sync: Unlike in Git, branch names are not purely local labels.
-They sync along with everything else, so everyone everyone sees the same set of branch names.
+Branch names sync: Unlike in Git, branch names in Fossil are not purely local labels.
+They sync along with everything else, so everyone sees the same set of branch names.
 Fossil's design choice here is a direct reflection of the Linux vs. SQLite project outlook: SQLite's developers collaborate closely on a single coherent project, whereas Linux's developers go off on tangents and occasionally sync changes up with each other.

 Private branches are rare: Private branches exist in Fossil, but they're normally used to handle rare exception cases, whereas in many Git projects, they're part of the straight-line development process.

-Identical clones: Fossil's autosync system tries to keep local clones identical to the repository it cloned from.
+Identical clones: Fossil's autosync system tries to keep each local clone identical to the repository it cloned from.

 Where Git encourages siloed development, Fossil fights against it.
-Jim McCarthy put it well in his book on software project management, Dynamics of Software Development: "Beware of a guy in a room."
 Fossil places a lot of emphasis on synchronizing everyone's work and on reporting on the state of the project and the work of its developers, so that everyone — especially the project leader — can maintain a better mental picture of what is happening, leading to better situational awareness.